Labor Standard Calculation & Configuration

 Depending on the configuration type selected, you need to add the calculation specifics.
 This could, for example, be the input attribute that the headcount requirement is based on or for which days this calculation should be applicable.
 The specifics can be entered by selecting the configuration after the configuration type has been entered and then selecting the + icon in the top-right corner of the tab.

-Depending on the configuration type, a few of the following fields might need to be entered:
+Depending on the configuration type, you might need to enter a few of the following fields:

 Select the forecast configuration variable that should be considered as input when calculating the headcount requirements.